Guide to Property Auctions

 Enjoy the ride!

 Above all else, enjoy yourself!
-If you have done all the necessary homework and haven’t gone beyond your price just enjoy the rush you will get from winning your first of hopefully many property auctions.
+If you have done all the necessary homework and haven’t gone beyond your price just enjoy the rush you will get from winning your first property auction.

-Once you have the place you may want to read 10 tips for an Easy Renovation
+Once you have your place you may want to read 10 tips for an Easy Renovation